 Neesha and her husband, Gideon, frequent auctions in the Philadelphia area, scouring for old furniture for her to re-upholster and wood and tools for him to use in his custom furniture-making business.
 Natural Creativity recently benefited from two such ventures, which resulted in our getting a magnificent old sewing machine, baskets full of sewing supplies and material, and several barrels of dowels for our woodshop.

 Bob is a seasoned healthcare industry and not-for-profit expert and project manager with over 25 years of experience in healthcare operations in both consulting and non-consulting positions.
 His current work is with an internationally renowned University Health System, Penn Medicine.
 A significant strength of Bob’s is the ability to develop strategic plans, implement those plans with superior results, and continuously improve operations.
-He is certified in Six Sigma techniques and a certified PMP. his education includes an MBA from Temple University.
+He is certified in Six Sigma techniques and a certified PMP.
+His education includes an MBA from Temple University.
 His undergraduate BS with a major in Finance is from Philadelphia University.
-Bob is a lifelong resident of the Philadelphia area having grown up in northeast Philly, and currently lives in Delaware County, a suburb of Philadelphia.
+Bob is a lifelong resident of the Philadelphia area, having grown up in northeast Philly and currently living in Delaware County, a suburb of Philadelphia.
 He is married with two grown sons and one grandson.

 Vice-president of the Board of Trustees